LappleApple/awesome-leading-and-managing/Influencing-Others.md

 - [How to Blast Through Silo Mentality to Create a Culture of Experimentation](https://www.widerfunnel.com/destroying-silo-mentality/) - by Lindsay Kwan.
 Takeaway: Align your stakeholders on a vision for experimentation; get buy-in from stakeholders and leaders; clarify your experimentation protocol; get strategic with cross-functional teams; communicate.

+- [How to Have Impact](https://vishalkapur.com/how-to-have-impact/) - by Vishal Kapur.
+Takeaway: "Some aspects of the impact generation process are in your control, and some aren’t.
+The world (i.e. the "environment") isn’t in your control.
+Neither are the outcomes you get from trying things – remember the intention/impact gap.
+However, generating ideas, making things, taking risks, and the people you choose to work with are."

 - [How to Improve Emotional Intelligence](https://medium.com/personal-growth/how-to-improve-emotional-intelligence-375dbe1c5d51) - by Darius Foroux.
 Takeaway: Identify, interpret, manage your emotions.
 "When you can identify your own emotions, you will also get better at identifying other people’s emotions."
 This can positively impact your leadership abilities.

 - [How to Influence Culture When You’re Not the CEO](https://m.signalvnoise.com/how-to-influence-culture-when-youre-not-the-ceo-81a4162257b) - by Claire Lew.
 Takeaway: Model what you’d like to be true of your team; speak up with improvement ideas through the prism of team instead of individual/personal; give space, grace, and gratitude to leaders.